9elements/LinuxBootSMM/README.md

     - ```smm_region_overlaps_handler(const struct region *r)```: for checking whether region pointed to by `r` overlaps with the memory reserved for SMM.
     - ```smm_handler_start(void *arg)```: used to execute the handler.
 The flow of the function is as follows: it checks whether the lock can be obtained and waits if not, back's up the PCI address, and executes the SoC specific SMI handlers in order to allow the SMM Relocation handlers in SoC specific modules to be executed.
     This is required on multiprocessor systems to adjust SMBASE value for each (logical) processor so that the SMRAM state save areas for each processor do not overlap.
- - **smm_module_loader.c** - "main" component responsible for loading the complete SMM module, that is, the SMM initialization is done using the functions provided by this source file.
+ - **smm_module_loader.c** - component responsible for loading the complete SMM module into the memory, that is, the SMM initialization is done using the functions provided by this source file.
 These are:
     - ```smm_create_map(const uintptr_t smbase, const unsigned int num_cpus, const struct smm_loader_params *params)```: creates map of all the CPU entry points, save state locations and beginning and end of code segments for each CPU.
 This map is used during relocation to properly align as many CPUs that can fit into the SMRAM region.
     It checks when a code segent is full and begins placing the reminder CPUs in the lower segments.
 Used to assure that save state area of different CPUs do not overlap.
     - ```smm_get_cpu_smbase(unsigned int cpu_num)```: getter for SMBASE address of given CPU